2023 Best Communication & Journalism Schools in Illinois

 While working on their degree, communication and journalism majors at Illinois Media School accumulate an average of around $12,667 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $105.

 The excellent programs at Illinois State University helped the school earn the #5 place on this year’s ranking of the best communication and journalism schools in Illinois.
-Illinois State is a fairly large public school located in the midsize suburb of Normal.
+Illinois State is a very large public school located in the suburb of Normal.

 After completing their degree, communication and journalism graduates from Illinois State carry an average student debtload of $22,080.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $251.

-Bradley University landed the #6 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the midsize city of Peoria, Bradley is a private not-for-profit school with a moderately-sized student population.
+Bradley University ranked #6 on this year’s Best Communication & Journalism Schools in Illinois list.
+Located in the city of Peoria, Bradley is a private not-for-profit college with a moderately-sized student population.

 On average, communication and journalism graduates from Bradley take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $716.